 To truly understand how the Law of Polarity is currently playing out in your life, you have to be able to take a step back and get a wider perspective.
 It might help to take out a pen and paper and write about your experiences.

-Think about the various aspects of your life right now: your relationships, your career, your home, your health, your free time.
+Think about the different aspects of your life right now: your relationships, your career, your home, your health, your free time.
 What’s working?
 What’s not working?
 For anything that’s not working, can you pinpoint what exactly it is?
 What is this experience showing you?
 What are you learning about yourself and your preferences?

 For anything that you feel isn’t working, don’t judge yourself.
 In fact, have the perspective that this is a good thing–that it’s an opportunity to learn and grow and evolve.